Tate Modern, London

 The 2016 extension

-A 65-meter-high 11-story brick-clad tower connected to the old building at level 1 and 2 and through a pedestrian bridge at level 5, the extension contains exhibition spaces, education rooms, performance spaces, offices, spaces for catering, retail stores, panoramic terraces, and a parking garage.
+The extension is a 65-meter-high, 11-story brick-clad tower, connected to the old building at levels 1 and 2 and through a pedestrian bridge at level 5, that contains exhibition spaces, education rooms, performance rooms, offices, catering spaces, retail stores, panoramic terraces, and a parking garage.

-The extension also included the redevelopment of three underground oil tanks into spaces for art performance and interactive installations, known as The Tanks.
+The extension project also included the redevelopment of three underground oil tanks into spaces, called The Tanks, for performances of art and interactive installations.

-The “Switch House” extension of the Tate Modern complex, opened in 2016 and designed by Herzog & de Meuron.
+The “Switch House” extension of the Tate Modern complex, opened in 2016 after a design by Herzog & de Meuron.
 Photo © Iwan Baan.

-Comprising over 70,000 artworks, the collection includes masterpieces by modern and contemporary artists such as William Blake, Auguste Rodin, Edgar Degas, John William Waterhouse, William Turner, Claude Monet, Marcel Duchamp, Pablo Picasso, Wassily Kandinsky, Georges Braque, Salvador Dalì, Joan Miro, Max Ernst, Piet Mondrian, Edvard Munch, Alberto Giacometti, Henri Matisse, Jackson Pollock, Andy Warhol, Roy Lichtenstein, Francis Bacon, Beuys, Anselm Kiefer, and Anish Kapoor, to name a few.
+Comprising over 70,000 pieces – paintings, sculptures, installations, and video works – the museum’s collection includes masterpieces made by world-renowned modern and contemporary artists such as William Blake, Auguste Rodin, Edgar Degas, John William Waterhouse, William Turner, Claude Monet, Marcel Duchamp, Pablo Picasso, Wassily Kandinsky, Georges Braque, Salvador Dalì, Joan Miro, Max Ernst, Piet Mondrian, Edvard Munch, Alberto Giacometti, Henri Matisse, Jackson Pollock, Mark Rothko, Andy Warhol, Roy Lichtenstein, Francis Bacon, Joseph Beuys, Anselm Kiefer, and Anish Kapoor.

-The program of activities and events of the Tate Modern features temporary exhibition, conferences, lectures, workshops, research programs, live performances, guided tours, and special events.
-The building of the museum, fully accessible to physically impaired people, also contains cafes, a panoramic restaurant, and three shops.
+The program of activities and events of the Tate Modern includes temporary exhibitions, conferences, lectures, workshops, research programs, live performances, guided tours, and special events.
+The building of the museum, fully accessible to physically impaired people, also accommodates a cafe, a panoramic restaurant, and three shops.

 The Turbine Hall with Richard Tuttle’s installation “I Don’t Know.
 The Weave of Textile Language”, 2014.
 Photo © Inexhibit